jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **5) Sentiment Analysis:**

-A sentiment analysis is conducted by breaking down each tweet into individual words (tokens), removing stopwords (common words with little sentiment value) and calculating the net percentage of positive verses negative words.
+The sentiment analysis breaks down each tweet into words tokens, removing stopwords (common words with little sentiment value) and calculates the percentage of positive minus negative words.

 —EXAMPLE CODE SNIPET—